amrtechguy/linux-sysadmin/notes/system-exploring.md

 # Exploring the system

 ## Overview
-- A quick description of what the topic is and why it matters (just 2–3 lines).
+- Navigating the file system and exploring more about it.

 ## Main Points